VerifyTests/Verify.EmailPreviewServices/readme.md

 ## Performance

 Generating previews takes in the range of tens of seconds.
 The time take can vary based on the number and type of email devices selected.
+For example:

+ * Generating a a single device (GmailFirefox) takes ~20sec.
-For example generating previews for 5 devices (OutlookWebChrome, Outlook2019, Outlook2016, iPhone13, and GmailFirefox) takes ~30sec.
+ * Generating previews for 5 devices (OutlookWebChrome, Outlook2019, Outlook2016, iPhone13, and GmailFirefox) takes ~25sec.

-Execution will timeout after ~6.5min and throw an exception.
+Execution will timeout after 6min and throw an exception.

-Splitting individual or groups of devices over multiple tests can be used to have more control of when previews are generated and getting faster feedback.
+Splitting individual devices, or groups of devices, over multiple tests can be used to have more control of when previews are generated and achieve faster feedback.

+## When to run tests

+Tests that execute in the 10s of seconds range can significantly slow down a test run.
+As such it is recomended that email preview tests are configured to be explicit in `Debug` mode.

 ## Icon